PierreDurrr/pmm-metadata/metadata/both/README.md

 This table lists all streaming providers available in France, their TMDb IDs, and whether they support movies, TV shows, or both.

-Script is working with any country.
+Script (provided) is working with any country.
 Just edit with desired country code and run.

 Requirement: TMDb API key